loverajoel/theproductindex/docs/minimum-viable-product.md

 ## Minimum Success Criteria (MSC)

-A Minimum Success Criteria (MSC) is how you make a hypothesis falsifiable.
-This criteria helps to decide if your product is worth building after all.
+A *Minimum Success Criteria* (MSC) is how you make a hypothesis falsifiable.
+This criteria helps you decide whether your product is worth building after all.

 It is common that most of the experiments end up somewhere in the middle of *valid* and *invalid*.
 This means that if you don't define this criteria beforehand, it would be hard to make a decision objectively.

-As a Product Manager, a great MCS should include the Return of Investment (ROI) of the experiment.
-The ability to compare the cost / reward relation of the experiments is more important than the value itself.
-A MCS provides clarity and meaning to your team.
+As a Product Manager, you should also include the *Return of Investment* (ROI) of the experiment in your MSC.
+The ability to compare the cost/reward ratio among experiments is more important than the actual value.
+An MCS provides clarity and meaning to your team.

 ## The Value Proposition

-The value proposition gathers the customer needs that your product is going to address.
+The *value proposition* gathers the customer needs that your product is going to address.
 By doing this, you're also deciding what not to address.
 This is key to define the product vision and strategy.

-The most important thing is to clearly articulate how you product is different and better from the current alternatives.
+The most important thing is to clearly articulate how your product is different and better from the current alternatives.

 Once the value proposition is ready, it is your job as a Product Manager to define the feature set that delivers on your value proposition.

 ##  The Minimum Viable Product (MVP)

-Now, it is time to move from the *problem space* to the *solution space*.
+Now, it is time to move from the problem space to the *solution space*.
 However, building a product to deliver on the full value proposition is too risky.
 As a Product Manager, you need to identify what to include in your MVP to validate that you are on the right track.

 > A Minimum Viable Product is that version of a new product which allows a team to collect a maximum amount of validated learning about customers with the least effort - Eric Ries

 The process starts with the whole team brainstorming and generating as many ideas as possible.
 The focus should be on quantity over quality.
-Practice *divergent thinking*.
+Practice *divergent thinking* when doing this.

 Then, find ways to reduce the scope of these feature ideas and prioritize them based on their value and effort.

 Finally, choose the feature set that should be part of your MVP candidate.
-It should tie back to your value proposition.
+It should always tie back to your value proposition.

 ![](images/mvp_pyramid.png "The MVP Pyramid")
 <span>[From Dan Olsen's book.
 Resources section.](#resources)</span>

-> While an MVP has limited functionality, it should be *complete* by addressing those three higher-level attributes - Dan Olsen
+> While an MVP has limited functionality, it should be complete by addressing those three higher-level attributes - Dan Olsen

 As a Product Manager, keep in mind that an MVP has to create value for the target customer.
 This means that a limited feature set should not be an excuse for a mediocre product.

 ## The Matrix of MVP Tests

 There are four types of tests you can run.
-Since you need validated learning from real customers, they need to think the product is ready.
+Since you need validated learning from real customers, they need to think the product is *ready*.

-The tolerance from your customers determines which type of MVP test fits best.
+The tolerance of your customers determines which type of MVP test is the best fit.

-> Fake it till you make it - Anonymous
+> Fake it till you make it

 ![](images/mvp-tests-matrix.png "The Matrix of MVP Tests")
 <span>[From Dan Olsen's book.
 Resources section.](#resources)</span>

 ### Qualitative Marketing MVP Tests

 These tests mainly involve to share your marketing material to your customers and get their feedback.
-Anything from emails, landing pages, videos, banners, etc, will do it.
+Anything from emails, landing pages, videos, banners, etc., will do it.

 The goal is to test your value proposition.
 Your customers will help you understand which product benefits are more important to them.

 ### Quantitative Marketing MVP Tests

 These tests help you validate demand for your product.
-The data you get as a result should help you find interviewees later on.
+The data you get as a result should help you find interviewees later on the process.

 * **Landing Page/Smoke Test:** This is one of the most popular tests.
 The idea is to create a website that clearly describes the value proposition of your product and ask them to express some level of interest.
 A good practice is to ask them some kind of contact information such as their email address.
 You should measure the percentage of visitors who performed an action of interest (conversions).

 * **Explainer Video:** This is a variation of the landing page, but with a video.
 This technique is particularly useful when the product is hard to explain.
-Again, measure conversions.
+You should also measure conversions here.

 * **Ad Campaign:** This is a great way to drive traffic to your landing page.
 Google Adsense or Facebook have great tools to experiment which phrases or keywords work best with your target customer.
 They are especially useful for optimizing customer acquisition.